Major enrichments for the “All Cosmic Bodies” poster

 * * *

 Handle Earth’s rocks in order of age.
 Feel a rock formed when Earth was a snowball.
 Hold another from just after an asteroid crash wiped out many species.
-Others formed when dominant life forms were algae … or Tyrannosaurus rex … or mastodons.
+Others became rocks when dominant life forms were algae … or Tyrannosaurus rex … or mastodons.

-Do you know who should buy a set?
+Do you know who should buy a sequence?
 Please tell them!

 Touch Deep Time Compared to its Big Competitor, The Grand Canyon